-Other DRE vendors are proposing to add printers to their DREs.
-AccuPoll has an Electronic Voting System with a voter-verified paper audit trail and Sequoia Voting Systems is marketing optional voterverified paper record printers for their DREs.
-The state of Nevada used these VeriVote printers in the 2004 primary and presidential elections.
-Although some predicted that the printers would fail or cause long lines, "[t]he primary election was free of serious problems that have embarrassed registrars in Florida, California, Maryland and other states with touchscreen machines."33 The Avante Vote-Trakker is a DRE with a voter-verified paper audit trail.
-However, none of these systems are in wide use, and some have not even been certified.
+Other DRE vendors are proposing to add printers to their DREs.27 AccuPoll has an Electronic Voting System with a voter-verified paper audit trail28 and Sequoia Voting Systems is marketing optional voter-verified paper record printers for their DREs.29 The state of Nevada will use these VeriVote printers in the 2004 presidential election.30 The Avante Vote-Trakker is a DRE with a voter-verified paper audit trail.31 However, none of these systems are in wide use, and some have not even been certified.
 None of them meet the current California AVVPAT standards.
+It will be interesting to see how well the systems in Nevada work during the presidential election in Fall 2004.